raglite/rag-lite-ts/docs/model-guide.md

 # Model Selection Guide

+*For users who want to optimize performance or need specific model characteristics*

 Complete guide to embedding models, performance characteristics, and selection criteria for RAG-lite TS.

 ## Table of Contents